 Between 1999 and 2021, the U.S. conducted more clinical trials than any other developed country, according to the World Health Organization (WHO), which was 157,618 trials.
 Coming in for a relatively close second was China, having conducted 80,333 studies in the same period.
 Japan comes in third, conducting some 57,754 studies in that same space of time.
 Indeed, these numbers are impressive, but what some of these studies have contributed to the world pales by comparison.

-What Are Clinical Studies and How Does the World Benefit from Them?
+What Are Clinical Studies and How Do Patients Benefit from Them?

 Although the U.S. is currently leading the way, the number of clinical studies conducted globally has increased considerably in the last few years.
 Many people stand to benefit from that increase, especially those diagnosed with and fighting to beat cancer.
 While many people are familiar with clinical studies in name, very few know what they’re about or the crucial role they can play in identifying new treatments and even potential cures for disease.